How To Start Shadow Work

 • What’s something you wish other people understood about you?

-5 Tips for Starting Shadow Work
+5 Tips for Starting

 When you go through these prompts, be aware of how you respond.
 It’s easy to repeat bad habits when taking on new challenges.
 Try these tips to keep moving forward with your shadow work: